bekk/bekk-christmas/post/react/making-sounds-with-react-and-tone-js.md

 authors:
   - Nicolai Fredriksen
 ---
 [Tone.js](https://tonejs.github.io/) is, by their own description, a “Web Audio framework for creating interactive music in the browser”.
 Its API is quite low level, with good flexibility with regards to asynchronous tasks and extensibility of sounds to produce.
-Today we’ll create what’s known as a music sequencer, which is a way to sequence a series of notes
+Today we’ll create what’s known as a music sequencer, which is a way to sequence a series of notes.

 \
+First, some music theory.
 For the rest of this article we will utilize the notes C, D, E, G and A. This creates what is known as the C Major Pentatonic Scale.
 Why these notes and this scale?
-In simple terms, it means all the notes sound good together, but the why is beyond the scope of this article.
+In simple terms, it means all the notes sound good together.
 Thus increasing our chance of making something that sounds musical.
+I wont go into why these notes sounds the way they do, as it is way beyond the scope of this article.
+You'll just have to trust me on this one.

+Now, let's bootstrap a project using [create-react-app](https://create-react-app.dev/), and then add Tone.js with `npm install tone` \
-First we’ll import Tone.JS, create a synth and play one of the five chosen notes when they’re pressed.
+Then we’ll import Tone.JS, create a synthesizer, or synth for short, which will generate our notes.
+Then attach our synth to five buttons, and play one of the five chosen notes when they’re pressed.

 <iframe src="https://codesandbox.io/embed/tonejs-react-part-1-x6463?fontsize=14&hidenavigation=1&theme=dark"
      style="width:100%; height:600px; border:0; border-radius: 4px; overflow:hidden;"